You know that reading fluency is not performance. It's coherence.

 ⦿ weekly 30-minute co-teaching sessions

-The programme is embedded sustainably way, with short coaching calls keep everything on track.
+The programme is embedded sustainably, with short coaching calls that keep everything on track.
 No overwhelm.
 No unnecessary extras.
-Each call draws on the session planners and reflection tool, helping teachers stay focused on progress and impact.
+Each call draws on the session planners and reflection tools, helping teachers stay focused on progress and impact.

 Image